Generate feedforward neural network

 Feedforward networks consist of a series of layers.
 The first layer has a connection from the network input.
 Each subsequent layer has a connection from the previous layer.
 The final layer produces the network’s output.

-Feedforward networks can be used for any kind of input to output mapping.
-A feedforward network with one hidden layer and enough neurons in the hidden layers, can fit any finite input-output mapping problem.
+You can use feedforward networks for any kind of input to output mapping.
+A feedforward network with one hidden layer and enough neurons in the hidden layers can fit any finite input-output mapping problem.

-patternnet) networks.
-A variation on the feedforward network is the cascade forward
+A variation on the feedforward network is the cascade forward network, which has

 additional connections from the input to every layer, and from each layer to all following

-This example shows how to use feedforward neural network to solve a simple problem.
+This example shows how to use a feedforward neural network to solve a simple problem.

 perf = 1.4639e-04